alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/seata-example/readme.md

 ### Whether Xid information was successfully transmitted

-In the Controller of the three services `account-server', `order-service', and `storage-service', the first logic executed is to output the Xid information in the RootContext.
+In the Controller of the three services `account-server`, `order-service` and `storage-service`, the first logic executed is to output the Xid information in the RootContext.
 If you see that the correct Xid information is output, it changes every time and the Xid of all services in the same call is consistent.
 This indicates that the transfer and restore of Seata's Xid are normal.
 ### Consistency of data in database

 In this example, we simulate a scenario where a user purchases goods, StorageService is responsible for deducting the inventory quantity, OrderService is responsible for saving the order, and AccountService is responsible for deducting the user account balance.